gvwilson/thirdbit/src/fiction/iffy/index.md

 She chewed each mouthful a dozen times as she swiped through videos of volleyball games on the little app in her room.
-It wasn't quite the game she remembered—people apparently now played with two or even three balls at once—but it was the distraction she needed.
+It wasn't quite the game she remembered—people apparently now played with two balls at once—but it was the distraction she needed.

 Later,
 lying in the dark as she waited for sleep to come,